 Outreach is considered a key component of our work at the Mount.
 The purpose is to reach the underserved and provide psycho-educational prevention programs that will increase the well-being of our community.
 Outreach opportunities are numerous at CPS.
 Each year, we receive requests from different departments, such as the Orientation Committee, Learning Resource Center, Residence Life, Women’s Leadership, Student Activities, and professors.
 Fellows will develop formal and/or informal liaison relationships with other departments and learn to develop culturally-appropriate prevention programs.
 Some programs are collaborative efforts, such as Take Back the Night, which is an annual sexual assault prevention program.
 Other programs, such as National Depression Screening Day, are sponsored solely by CPS.
 The diverse outreach opportunities provide the Fellow with a better understanding of the campus community and the development of a broader range of skills.

-The Fellow receives four hours of supervision each week, three hours of individual supervision and 1 hour of group supervision by licensed clinical psychologists.
+The Fellow receives four hours of supervision each week, 3 hours of individual supervision and 2 hour of group supervision by licensed clinical psychologists.
 The Fellow works with different supervisors which enhances the training experience.
 Staff also meets weekly for an hour for case conference.

 The Postdoctoral Fellow will receive Mount St. Mary’s College health insurance and dental plan.
 The Fellow can use university facilities, including the library, the campus cafes, the pools, and the gyms with a university ID.
 Discount rates are offered on bookstore merchandise and community cultural events.
-The parking fee is waived for the Postdoctoral Fellow.
 Assistance will be provided to defray the cost of attending psychology workshops when funds are available.
 The Fellow accrues vacation time off and typically has seven university holidays.